 These settings control a few global parameters such as whether or not the software automatically starts with Windows, allows complete bypass of all processing, and disables "Hear" and "Delta" controls in the software that would otherwise interrupt the processed signal on-air when toggled.

 License

 License keys for Omnia SST are generated using the request code from this screen, and are specific to each hardware installation.
-Once you have purchased the software, copy the request code, and paste it into an e-mail to with your invoice to activations@min-netonkaaudio.com.
-They will reply with a permanent license key to paste into the license key field.
+Once you have purchased the software, copy the request code, and visit the appropriate form for activation.